ljufa/rsplayer/README.md

 - **Server**: `rsplayer_windows_amd64.exe` — run it directly, then open `http://localhost:8000`
 - **Desktop app**: run the `rsplayer-desktop_windows_amd64.exe` NSIS installer (fetches WebView2 automatically if needed)

-Audio output uses WASAPI via `cpal`.
+Audio output uses WASAPI by default via `cpal`, and installed **ASIO** drivers are selectable in Settings → Audio interface for exclusive, low-latency, bit-perfect playback.
 See the [Windows installation guide](https://ljufa.github.io/rsplayer/#/installation?id=windows-experimental).

+> ASIO is a trademark and software of Steinberg Media Technologies GmbH.

 ### Docker